FREQUENTLY ASKED QUESTIONS

 There are two components that control the land use of a property: the zoning (controlled by the Zoning Bylaw) and the land use designation (controlled by the Official Community Plan).
 The Zoning Bylaw is a regulatory tool that includes specific requirements that the buildings/structures constructed on the property must comply with (e.g., permitted density, site coverage, land use, and parking).
 The Official Community Plan (OCP) is a high-level policy tool that more generally identifies the contemplated uses.
 The OCP includes land use designations and the Land Use Designation Map, which show the type and location of growth that Council is likely to support.

-Changing the land use for the two affordable housing projects will require an OCP bylaw amendment (to change the land use designation) and a Zoning Bylaw amendment (or rezoning).
-The proposed changes to these two bylaws will be examined through the development review process, which includes public consultation.
+Changing the land use for the affordable housing project will require an OCP bylaw amendment (to change the land use designation) and a Zoning Bylaw amendment (or rezoning).
+Typically the proposed changes to these bylaws is examined through the development review process, which includes public consultation.
 At the end of this process, the decision as to whether or not to approve a change to the OCP or zoning is made by Council.
 In this case, given the urgent need for affordable housing units for Indigenous communities, Council has directed that the public engagement process for the project be abbreviated in order to meet senior government funding deadlines.

-WHAT ARE THE OPPORTUNITIES FOR RESIDENT ENGAGEMENT RELATED TO THE REDEVELOPMENT OF THESE TWO SITES FOR AFFORDABLE HOUSING?
+WHAT ARE THE OPPORTUNITIES FOR RESIDENT ENGAGEMENT RELATED TO THE REDEVELOPMENT OF THIS SITES FOR AFFORDABLE HOUSING?

 - Postcards sent to owners and occupants living within 100 meters (328 feet) of the site;